tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - Temporarily Disable app without having to delete and recreate!

 ## <a name="features-opencontact-sa">`Open Contacts` SmartApp</a>
 The `Open Contacts` SmartApp can detect when one (or more) contact sensors (such as doors and windows) are left open for a configurable amount of time and can automatically turn off the HVAC and/or send a notification when it is detected.

+Updated May 10, 2017 to also support switches, with configurable selection of whether contact open or close, switch on or off will turn off the HVAC.
+This enhancement allows (for example) automatically turning off the HVAC when the attic fan is running.

 <b>Features:</b>
 - Change one or multiple thermostats
-- Trigger based on one or multiple contact sensors
+- Trigger based on one or multiple contact sensors and/or switches
 - Configurable delay timers (for trigger and reset)
 - Configurable actions: Notify Only, HVAC Only or Both
 - Support for Contact Book or simply SMS for notifications